contao/docs/docs/dev/framework/logging.md

 ## Log Contexts & Contao's System Log

-The system log in the Contao backend lists all log entries that have been specifically flagged for Contao.
+The system log in the Contao back end lists all log entries that have been specifically flagged for Contao.
 This flagging is done via a special context that is attached to a particular log entry:

 ```php